hafijul233/amp-theme/README.md

-**Title:** Universal Theme for Amplify
+# Universal Theme for Amplify

+## Description
-**Description:** The purpose of this project is to implement a theme that can be changed its color, font, component other attributes on demand we using CSS variables.
+The purpose of this project is to implement a theme that can be changed its color, font, component other attributes on demand we using CSS variables.
 It will also include some of the common packages that is used by our system like select2 library dataTables and other relevant source file.
 The program will also include a JavaScript customization class that will Handle the side interactivity functionality like sticky header non sticky header static sidebar, etc.

+## Deadline
-**Deadline:** 30 November, 2025
+30 November, 2025

-**Tasks:**

-**Milestone 1:**
+## Tasks:

+### Milestone 1:

 - **Migrate the task runner from "Grunt" to "Webpack/Laravel Mix".**